audulus/vger/README.md

 <img src="demo.png" alt="demo" width="256" height="256">

-Each primitive can be filled with a solid color, or a texture (gradients are forthcoming).
+Each primitive can be filled with a solid color, gradient, or texture.

 Here's an early screenshot from vger in use for Audulus: